Online Bachelor of Science in Biological Sciences – Genetics, Cell and Developmental Biology

 Have questions about the Biological Sciences – Genetics, Cell and Developmental Biology (BS)?
 Fill out this form and we’ll get in touch!

 The combined study of genetics, cell biology and developmental biology can help lead to a better understanding of diseases, regeneration and aging.
 This concentration requires coursework at the intersection of genetics, genomes and developmental biology.
-Our curriculum allows students to have a very focused understanding of these pathways.
-We tailor the program requirements to strongly prepare students for graduate and professional degrees in genetics, medicine and genomes.
+Upon graduation, you’ll be prepared for graduate and professional degrees in genetics, medicine and genomes.

 BIO 420: Immunology: Molecular and Cellular Foundations